 ExpCovariance = corr2cov(Sigmas, Correlations);

-Next, assume that the target index portfolio is an equally-weighted portfolio formed from the five assets.
-Note that the sum of index weights equals 1, satisfying the standard full investment budget equality constraint.
+Next, assume that the target index portfolio is an equally weighted portfolio formed from the five assets.
+The sum of index weights equals 1, satisfying the standard full investment budget equality constraint.

 Index = ones(NumAssets, 1)/NumAssets;